Test ID: HBGSN Hepatitis B Surface Antigen Screen, Serum

 Interpretation

-A reactive screen result (signal-to-cutoff ratio [S/Co]: 1.00-100.0) confirmed as positive by hepatitis B surface antigen (HBsAg) confirmatory test (see Method Description) or a positive screen result (S/Co >100.0) is indicative of acute or chronic hepatitis B virus (HBV) infection or chronic HBV carrier state.
+A reactive screen result (cutoff index value >1.00) confirmed as positive by hepatitis B virus surface antigen (HBsAg) confirmatory test is indicative of acute or chronic hepatitis B or chronic hepatitis B virus (HBV) carrier state.

 Specimens with initially reactive screen results, but negative (not confirmed) by HBsAg confirmatory test results, are likely to contain cross-reactive antibodies from other infectious or immunologic disorders.
-These unconfirmed HBsAg-reactive screening test results should be interpreted in conjunction with test results of other HBV serologic markers (eg, HBs antibody; hepatitis B core antibody, total and IgM).
-If clinically indicated, repeat testing, at a later date, is recommended .
+These unconfirmed HBsAg-reactive screening test results should be interpreted in conjunction with test results of other HBV serologic markers (eg, HBs antibody; hepatitis B core [HBc] total antibody, and HBc IgM antibody).
+If clinically indicated, repeat testing at a later date is recommended.

-Confirmed presence of HBsAg is frequently associated with HBV replication and infectivity, especially when accompanied by presence of hepatitis B e antigen and/or detectable HBV DNA.
+Confirmed presence of HBsAg is frequently associated with HBV replication and infectivity, especially when accompanied by presence of hepatitis B e antigen or detectable HBV DNA.

 See the following: